Kalkwst/Risotto/README.md

 #### AtMost

 Determines whether or not the number of elements in the sequence is less than or equal to the given integer.

+#### Attempt

+Asserts that all elements of a sequence meet a given condition otherwise throws an exception.

+This method has 2 overloads.

 #### Bifurcate